If Ph Is Less Than Pka

 Drug Absorption

 For a weak acid, the uncharged form is the protonated form (HA), and this form predominates when the pH is lower than the pKa.
 Thus, acidic drugs tend to be better absorbed in the acidic environment of the stomach (pH 1-3).
-Conversely, weak bases are in their uncharged form (B) when deprotonated, which occurs when the pH is higher than the pKa of their conjugate acid (BH+).
+That said, conversely, weak bases are in their uncharged form (B) when deprotonated, which occurs when the pH is higher than the pKa of their conjugate acid (BH+).
 Basic drugs are, therefore, better absorbed in the more alkaline environment of the small intestine (pH 6-7.4).

 Environmental Science